Reference Code: 501

 Fellowship Project Description:

-The Army Cyber Institute (ACI), United States Military Academy (USMA) at West Point, NY is looking for a Postdoctoral Research Fellow to join the ACI’s Data Science research team and work on projects supporting the ACI’s Intelligent Cyber-Systems and Analytics Research Lab (ICSARL).
+The U.S. Army Cyber Institute (ACI), United States Military Academy (USMA) at West Point, NY is looking for a Postdoctoral Research Fellow to join the ACI’s Data Science research team and work on projects supporting the ACI’s Intelligent Cyber-Systems and Analytics Research Lab (ICSARL).
 The Fellow will be expected to take a leading role in developing, testing, and implementing generative machine learning (GML) to the cyber domain and its evolutionary properties.
 The closed world model of machine learning can fail catastrophically upon encountering the unknown.
 The successful candidate will explore open world recognition (OWR) for the cyber domain to enable cyber machine learning evolution within a rapidly changing environment.
 Within the context of the cyber domain, how do we anticipate newly emerging attack vectors and classes of data?
 How can we have proactive evolution of generated cyber data targeted towards adversarial behavior?
 The objective of this project is to investigate and develop GML techniques for out-of-distribution training data expansion in the network intrusion detection system (NIDS) setting, to include cyber adversarial behavior evolution.
 The Fellow will aim to generate evolutionary cyber machine learning data sets for OWR, as well as conduct temporal testing for evolution (injecting adversarial evolution through GML, cyber adversarial modeling, and subject-matter-expert input).
 Evolutionary computation, reinforcement learning, uncertainty quantification, and statistical computing methods will be explored for modeling and simulation to enable broad resilience.
 It is expected that the Fellow will be able to assist in the writing of scholarly manuscripts along with future research project white papers and proposals, making positive scholarly contributions that are of mutual interest with the Principal Investigator, and also productively interact with research collaborators within the ACI, across USMA, and with external partners.

 Fields of Study: